Supasheet.

 Overview

-Dashboards in Supasheet are powered by SQL views in the dashboards schema.
+Dashboards in Supasheet are powered by SQL views in the public schema with JSON metadata in comments.
 To display a dashboard widget, you need to:

-1. Create a view in the dashboards schema
+2. Create a view in the public schema

 Widget Types